webpack/webpack.js.org/src/content/configuration/other-options.md

 `object = {hash boolean, timestamp boolean}`

-Snapshots for building of modules.
+Snapshots for building modules.

-- `hash`: Compare content hashes to determine invalidation (more expensive, but changes less often).
+- `hash`: Compare content hashes to determine invalidation (more expensive than `timestamp`, but changes less often).
 - `timestamp`: Compare timestamps to determine invalidation.

 `snapshot.module` defaults to `{ timestamp: true }` in development while `{ timestamp: true, hash: true }` in production.